BAMresearch/aRTist-handbook/source/gui-source.rst

 * Enable/Disable **log x, log y, Lines, Grid** via checkboxes.
 * |22x22_document-open-folder| Spectrum from |artist| library.
 You can choose from four different spectra: Co-60, Ir-192, Se-75, Yb-169.
 * |22x22_document-save-as| Save current spectrum as a :code:`.xrs` file.
 * |22x22_xray-tube| Calculate x-ray tube spectrum opens the Spectrum calculator where you can make detailed adjustments to the tube.
 Important details of the current tube settings are displayed directly above the Graph/Text tabs.
-A more in-depth explanation of the spectrum calculator can be found in the :guilabel:`Tools` → :ref:`Spectrum <SpectrumSection>` section of this tutorial.
+A more in-depth explanation of the spectrum calculator can be found in the :ref:`Spectrum <SpectrumSection>` section of this tutorial.
 * |22x22_plot-spectrum| Show current spectrum opens the current spectrum in a seperate window.
 Click and hold for a second or right-click for more options (**Show original spectrum, Show reduced spectrum or Show preview spectrum**).
 * |22x22_show-attenuation| Plot attenuation data displays the attenuation data for the current settings.
-In the separate section of this tutorial :guilabel:`Tools` under :ref:`Attenuation Data <AttenuationDataSection>` more information can be found.
+In the separate section of this tutorial :ref:`Attenuation Data <AttenuationDataSection>` more information can be found.
 * |22x22_edit-pickposition| Show attenuated spectrum for picked position opens the Spectrum Picker.
 The incident beam is shown in black, the attenuated beam in blue (:numref:`guiSpectrumPicker`).
 You can dock the window in the docking area.

 .. _guiSpectrumPicker: